The real beauty of a community lies in its great and rich history. Let's revisit the golden years through these top historic sites in Howard County.

 8334 Main Street, Ellicott City, MD 21043

 Howard County's first courthouse from 1840-1842, as Howard was not a separate county but a district within Anne Arundel County.
 Two sessions were held here per year- one in spring and another one in the fall.
-Its buildings date to the 1820 and was owned by the Ellicott family.
-They agreed to lease it as a court house while the current Circuit Court was being constructed.
+Its buildings date to the 1820 and were owned by the Ellicott family.
+They agreed to lease it as a courthouse while the current Circuit Court was being constructed.

-In 2015, the site was recognised on the National Park Service's Network to freedom for the cases heard involving anti-slavery sentiments and actions.
+In 2015, the site was recognized on the National Park Service's Network to freedom for the cases heard involving anti-slavery sentiments and actions.

 8267 Main Street, Ellicott City, MD 21043

 The Howard County Welcome Center was once a historic Post Office from 1939 renovated.
-Its vintage fixtures and charming furnishings were kept for a homey touch, and the must-see New Deal era murals and the original walk-in safe completes the place.
+Its vintage fixtures and charming furnishings were kept for a homey touch, and the must-see New Deal-era murals and the original walk-in safe complete the place.

-The oil painting surrounding the center were painted in 1942 by Petro Paul De Anna, an artist commissioned by the federal government as a part of Franklin D. Roosevelt's New Deal.
-These art and murals placed in Post Offices were intended to help boost the morale of people sufferring the effects of the Great Depression.
+The oil painting surrounding the center was painted in 1942 by Petro Paul De Anna, an artist commissioned by the federal government as a part of Franklin D. Roosevelt's New Deal.
+These art and murals placed in Post Offices were intended to help boost the morale of people suffering the effects of the Great Depression.

 We take pride in delivering customer satisfaction to each and every client that we meet.
 Let our experience, knowledge, and communication skills provide you with an unmatched level of personalized real-estate service.
 Contact Will Today!Contact Us